“Getting a transplant has changed my life completely. I am very grateful.”

 Hoping for a Transplant

-The NBI team determined that Marcela also had severe pulmonary artery hypertension secondary to the scleroderma and that she was a good candidate for a lung transplant.
+The team at NBI determined that Marcela also had severe pulmonary artery hypertension secondary to the scleroderma and that she was a good candidate for a lung transplant.
 “She was very likely to benefit from the procedure by having a better quality of life and living longer,” says Joshua Lee, MD, Lung Transplant Medical Director.
-“Her goal was to be able to spend more time with her child and her parents.”
+“Her goal was to be able to spend more time with her 22-year-old son and her extended family in Colombia.”

-But Marcela’s transplant team contended with a number of challenges.
+But Marcela faced several challenges.
 “Her scleroderma had affected her esophagus,” says Dr. Lee.
-“That meant she had a higher risk of aspirating [breathing in] food.
-After a lung transplant, aspiration could increase the risk of developing a graft injury and chronic rejection.”
+“That meant that after a lung transplant, she had a higher risk of aspirating [breathing in] food, which could increase Marcela’s risk of developing a graft injury and chronic rejection of her new lungs.”
 Such an injury could cause the transplant to fail.

-Use of a feeding tube for a period of time as Marcela’s body adjusted to the transplant promised to reduce the risk.
+To reduce the risk of aspiration, Marcela would need to eat through a feeding tube for a period of time after her transplant as her body adjusted to the new organs.
 “This is a big challenge for many patients, but she didn’t even hesitate,” says Dr. Lee.
 “She was willing to sacrifice in order to get through the transplant.”

-Yet there was another serious concern: In November 2021, Marcela contracted COVID-19 and was hospitalized.
-Discharged after 10 days, she developed a fever and returned to the hospital, where for five days she battled a type of severe pneumonia common in people with scleroderma.
+Yet there was another serious concern.
+In November 2021, Marcela contracted COVID-19 and a severe form of pneumonia common in people with scleroderma.
+She was hospitalized for 10 days.

 “COVID didn’t have as dramatic an effect on her lung function as we’ve seen in some patients,” says Dr. Lee.
 “But we had to make sure that she was able to overcome the infection before even thinking about a transplant.”